Kakori conspiracy: Defense committee

-Reaction in the country
+Reaction

 There were widespread protests against the court's decision all over the country.
 Members of the Central Legislature even petitioned the Viceroy of India to commute the death sentences given to the four men to life sentences.
 Appeals were also sent to the Privy Council.
-However, these requests were turned down and the men were finally executed.
+These requests were turned down and the men were finally executed.
 Appeals were claimed to have been also made by Mahatma Gandhi, despite his lack of executive authority.

 Clemency appeal

-On 11 August 1927, the Chief Court endorsed the original judgement with an exception of one (7 yrs) punishment from the judgement of 6 April.
+On 22 August 1927, the Chief Court endorsed the original judgement with an exception of one (7 yrs) punishment from the judgement of 6 April.
 A mercy appeal was filed in due course before the Provincial Governor of U.P. by the members of the legislative council which was dismissed.
 Ram Prasad Bismil wrote a letter to Madan Mohan Malaviya on 9 September 1927 from Gorakhpur Jail.
-Malviya sent a memorandum to the then Viceroy and Governor-General of India Lord Irwin with the signatures of 78 Members of Central Legislature, which was also turned down.
+Malviya sent a memorandum to the then Viceroy and Governor-General of India Irwin with the signatures of 78 Members of Central Legislature, which was also turned down.

 On 16 September 1927, the final mercy appeal was forwarded to Privy Council at London and to the King-Emperor through a famous lawyer of England, Henry S. L. Polak, but the British Government, who had already decided to hang them, sent their final decision to the India office of Viceroy that all the four condemned prisoners were to be hanged till death by 19 December 1927 positively.